Yandex Cloud

 2. Check the server response to make sure your request was successful.

-3. To get the list of backups for all clusters in the folder:
+3. To list backups for all clusters in your folder:

 1. Call the Backup.List method, e.g., via the following cURL request: